anosatsuk124/MojiKunaiKit/README.md

 ## About the Name

-The name "`MojiKunaiKit`" combines elements from Japanese and English to reflect the tool's nature and functionality:
+The name `MojiKunaiKit` combines elements from Japanese and English to reflect the tool's nature and functionality:

 - "Moji" (文字): Japanese word meaning "character" or "text", representing the text-based nature of our tool.